 Collision or Obstacle Avoidance: The ability to avoid colliding with objects while flying a drone in real-time.
 Drones with a collision or obstacle avoidance system have small sensors mounted on the body framework to safeguard them while in flight.

 Commercial Drone: Any drone used for work, including drones made for specific jobs and drones made for general consumers and professionals.
-You can check out some of our recommended drones for surveying here.
+You can check out some of our drones and sensors for surveying here.

 Composite Survey: A large 3D model made up of multiple smaller surveys stitched together.
 Composite Surveys make it possible to fly a small, active section of a worksite and merge it with other surveys to form a complete and up-to-date view of the entire site.